OpenOCL/openocl.github.io/_posts/2019-03-09-tutorial-01-model.md

 Now follows the hard part.
 We use the *Euler–Lagrange equations* to model the system dynamics.
 The *Euler–Lagrange* method is an energy based method that is quiet straightforward to apply and requires less thinking than for example the (recursive) Newton-Euler method.

 We start with calculating the center of mass positions of the three body parts of the cart-pole system, and express the positions as functions of the state variables.
-We derivate the center of mass positions because we can use them to define the potential and kinetic energies of the body parts.
+We derivate the center of mass positions because we can use them to define the potential and kinetic energies of the body parts which we will use to obtain the dynamical equations.
 The three body parts are: the cart, the first pole, the second pole.

+**Kinematics** The kinematics describe the static and moving structures of a system without the inertial and accelerating properties.
+For the double cart-pole we therefore desribe the center of mass positions and velocities.

 The position $p_c \in \mathcal{R}^2$ of the cart is easy:
 \\[
-p_c = \\begin{bmatrix} p \\\ 0 \\,,
+p_c = \\begin{bmatrix} q_0 \\\ 0 \\,,
 \\]
 as the y-coordinate of the cart is always $0$.